Ritesh051/codek/README.md

 ## Changes to be made in code by you
 1. Change your table name in the `Queries` forex.
 SELECT * FROM Dbname WHERE email = '$email' in this change `Dbname` to your Table name.
 2. Make these changes in every file.
-3. In this replace with your `secret-key`->>  `$secretkey = "your secret-key"`;  //get your secret-key from https://www.google.com/recaptcha/about/, you can create your key and PASTE it here.
+3. In this replace with your `secret-key`->>  `$secretkey = "your secret-key"`;
+4. get your secret-key from https://www.google.com/recaptcha/about/, you can create your key and PASTE it here.

 ###  YOUR WEBSITE IS LIVE NOW :).